UCSC-Mozilla-Club/Github-Git-Cheat-Sheet/README.md

 **Configure user information for all local repositories**<br>

-Set the name you want attached to your commit transactions
+Set the name you want to be attached to your commit transactions
 ```bash
 $ git config --global user.name "[name]"
 ```

-Set the email address you want attached to your commit transactions
+Set the email address you want to be attached to your commit transactions
 ```bash
 $ git config --global user.email "[email address]"
 ```